chat-app-architecture/architecture_proposal/README.md

 At the heart of the Swagger tools is the OpenAPI Specification.

-I’ve attached a Swagger docs file in the solution.
+I’ve attached a Swagger docs file in the organization and you can find [in this repository](https://github.com/chat-app-architecture/swagger_docs).
 You can copy and paste the code in the Online Swagger Editor: https://editor.swagger.io/.

 <img src="https://github.com/chat-app-architecture/architecture_proposal/blob/main/images/swagger-docs.png" />